 The School welcomes disabled students with disabilities (including those with specific learning difficulties such as dyslexia) and is working to make all its courses as accessible as possible.
-If you have a disability special needs which means that you may require adjustments to be made to ensure access to lectures, tutorials or exams, or any other aspect of your studies, please you should discuss these with your Personal Tutor who will advise on the appropriate procedures.
+If you have a disability special needs which means that your studies may benefit from adjustments to ensure access to lectures, tutorials or exams, or any other aspect of your studies, please alert your Personal Tutor who can advise on the appropriate procedures.

 An Advisor will be happy to meet with you and can discuss possible learning support which may include adjustments and specific examination arrangements.
 The SDS Advisor can, assist you with an application for Disabled Students' Allowance, give you information about available technology and personal assistance such as note takers, proof readers or dyslexia tutors, and prepare a Learning Profile for your School which outlines recommended adjustments.